First line: Blood-sodden, the girl staggers into the black.

 Recently, the up-and-coming rock band, Greta Van Fleet, has been all over my social media.
 This album has been on repeat for me for at least a week now.
 My favorite song, which constantly gets stuck in my head, is “Heat Above”.
 They are a group whose sound is reminiscent of the 1970s band Led Zeppelin.
 Battle at Garden’s Gate is their most recent album and is available here at the DPL!

 My fiancé and I are not avid TV watchers, so to have a show we both enjoy is rare.
 This week we started watching the series Manifest on Netflix.
 From the start, it had us both a little mind blown and confused.
 Essentially, it is about a group of people on a plane that supposedly had been missing for five years.
 However, for the passengers, it was only a few hours.
-We are finding that there is a Christian story line in the series.
 I am excited to see where the plot goes and to see if it keeps both of us entertained.

 First line: This is not a book about mental health, but about how it can be used as a weapon.